sdiehl/wiwinwlh/tutorial.md

 distribute and perform the work, even for commercial purposes, all without asking permission.

-You may copy and paste any code here verbatim into your codebase, wiki, blog, or Haskell musical production as you see fit.
+You may copy and paste any code here verbatim into your codebase, wiki, blog, book or Haskell musical production as you see fit.

 The Markdown and Haskell source is [available on Github](https://github.com/sdiehl/wiwinwlh/tree/master/src).
 Pull requests are